RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/view-edit-subscription.md

 - The number of shards purchased and their cost

 To delete a subscription, click on the **Delete** button at the bottom of the form.
-You will be prompted to confirm before your subscription is actually deleted.
-The delete will only occur if the subscription **does not have any databases**.
+You are prompted to confirm before your subscription is actually deleted.
+The delete only occurs if the subscription **does not have any databases**.
 If it does, you must first delete the databases.